-Replace your PlayStation Bluray player with these 4K UHD Bluray Players

-Best 4K UHD player to complement your PS5 Digital Edition Android Central 2020
+Best 4K UHD player to complement your PS5 Digital Edition

 As video game consoles move to a more digital ecosystem, you may be wondering what to do with the 4K Blu-ray collection you have been amassing.
-With the arrival of the PlayStation 5 Digital Edition, Sony has given us a compelling next-gen console with no way to play our movie collection.
-Here are some choices of 4K UHD Blu-ray players to make up for what the Series S lacks.
+With the arrival of the PS5 Digital Edition, Sony has given us a compelling next-gen console with no way to play our movie collection.
+Here are some choices of 4K UHD Blu-ray players to make up for what the PS5 DE lacks.

 The Sony X700 is the perfect balance between price and usability.
 It has an excellent optical drive made by Sony and supports HDMI 2.0, and will play 4K UHD Blu-rays with no problem.
 The sony player also comes with a Wi-Fi connection, allowing you to stream from your favorite services, making it a media center rather than just a Blu-ray player.

-Best for 3D Blu-ray: LG 3D Ultra High Definition Blu-Ray 4K Player
+LG 3D Ultra High Definition Blu-Ray 4K Player

 While the LG doesn't have the Wi-Fi connection of the Sony, it has the ability to play 3D Blurays and 4K UHD Blu-rays.
 It's also worth noting that this player is compatible with the LG smart remote, so if you have an LG TV already, this is an excellent way to go.

-For your PC: Archgon UHD 4K Blu-Ray Writer
+Archgon UHD 4K Blu-Ray Writer

 While many people may not have a 4K TV, many people have computers and Monitors capable of outputting that resolution.
 The Archgon 4K UHD Blu-ray writer is an external drive for PC or Mac that will let you watch 4K Blu-rays and even write data to Blu-ray discs.
 It's a great price too.

-Data transfer king: Atevon High Speed 18Gbps HDMI 2.0 Cable
+Atevon High Speed 18Gbps HDMI 2.0 Cable

 Once you have chosen your player, you will need to make sure you have the right cables to connect it.
 HDMI 2.0 is required for 4K UHD content, and the players don't always have them.
 This gold-plated cable from Atevon is six feet long and perfect for 4K playback.